Ralim/IronOS/Documentation/DebugMenu.md

 # PD Debug menu

 On the Pinecil; if the iron is booted up while holding the front button (+); it will show an extra menu for inspecting USB-PD power adapters.
-A Usb-C PD power supply is required to access this menu, but any will do including some cell phones with usb-c ports.
+Connect to any PD USB power to check Vbus status, even some cell phones with a USB-C port will work.
+It will not show any PD message when Pinecil is powered by DC port, QC, or USB 5V (non-PD).

 The menu navigates like the debug menu, where pressing (+) cycles through elements, and (-) will exit the menu.